Wisconsin governor deploys National Guard to help at polls

 MADISON, Wis.
 (AP) — Wisconsin’s governor said Wednesday that he will use National Guard soldiers to staff undermanned polling sites in next week’s presidential primary.

-Meanwhile, Democratic presidential candidate Bernie Sanders joined others who have called for the state to postpone the election.
+Meanwhile, Democratic presidential candidate Bernie Sanders joined others who have called for the state to postpone Tuesday’s election.

-Local election clerks across the state say poll workers are quitting in droves out of fears of contracting the coronavirus during Tuesday’s election, which also features a state Supreme Court race and hundreds of local races.
-More than 100 municipalities have reported they lack enough people to staff even one polling site.
+Local election clerks across the state say poll workers are quitting in droves because they fear contracting the coronavirus during the election, which also features a state Supreme Court race and hundreds of local races.
+More than 100 municipalities have reported they don’t have enough people to staff even one polling site.

 Democratic Gov. Tony Evers told a federal judge in a filing that he will use members of the Wisconsin Army National Guard to help as poll workers but that even that move likely won’t fill all staffing needs.
 The court filing said the Guard was determining how many soldiers it can make available in each county.